 The best downtown Chicago hotels in the Loop

 We always recommend the Loop as the best place to stay in Chicago.
 Why?
-Because it’s close to nearly every CTA El line, it’s a quick walk to the best museums in Chicago, the Willis Tower is there, the river provides easy access to great boat tours, and gorgeous inner-city green spaces like Millennium Park and Grant Park are nearby.
-There are plenty of restaurants in the area, too, but for the trendiest of the city’s eateries, head to River North or the West Loop.
-Luckily, those neighborhoods are just a couple of El stops or a short bus ride away.
-Make sure you take advantage of the best of the city by booking one of the best hotels in downtown Chicago.
-Whether you want somewhere bright and simple, elegant and luxurious, or just plain beautiful, we have all of the choices you'll ever need.
-Some places have 24-hour gyms, room service, free newspapers, rooftop bars... basically, read on, you'll find what you need.
+Because it’s close to nearly every CTA El line, the best museums in the city and the Willis Tower, the river provides easy access to great boat tours, and gorgeous inner-city green spaces like Millennium Park and Grant Park are nearby.
+There are plenty of restaurants in the area, too, but for the trendiest haunts, head to River North or the West Loop.
+Make sure you take advantage of the best of the city by booking one of the finest hotels downtown.
+Whether you want somewhere bright and simple, elegant and luxurious, or just plain beautiful, we have something for everyone.
+All you have to do is pick your perfect fit from our selection of the best hotels in Chicago.
+RECOMMENDED: Best boutique hotels in Chicago Who makes the cut?
+While we might not stay in and review every hotel featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, hotel amenities and in-depth research to find you the best stays.
 This article includes affiliate links.
 These links have no influence on our editorial content.
-For more information, click here.
-RECOMMENDED: Our complete guide to the Chicago Loop
+For more information, see our affiliate guidelines.

 Lincoln Park hotels